Education in Japan: Higher and tertiary education

 Higher and tertiary education in Japan is provided in universities (daigaku), junior colleges (tanki daigaku), colleges of technology (koto senmon gakko), and special training colleges (senmon gakko).
 Of these four types of institutions, only universities and junior colleges are strictly considered as higher education.

 As of 2017, more than 2.89 million students were enrolled in 780 universities.
 At the top of the higher education structure, these institutions provide a four-year training leading to a bachelor's degree, and some offer six-year programs leading to a professional degree.
 There are two types of public four-year universities: the 86 national universities (including the Open University of Japan) and the 95 local public universities, founded by prefectures and municipalities.
 The 597 remaining four-year colleges in 2010 were private.
 With a wealth of opportunities for students wishing to pursue tertiary education, the nation's prestigious schools are the most appealing for students seeking top employment prospects.
 The University of Tokyo and Kyoto University, the nation's oldest universities, are the most prestigious and selective.
 In terms of international recognition, there are 49 Japanese universities listed on the QS World University Rankings 2025, with the University of Tokyo ranked 32nd and Kyoto University 50th.

 Most university and college students attend full-time day programs.
-In 1990 the most popular courses, enrolling almost 40 percent of all undergraduate students, were in the social sciences, including business, law, and accounting.
-Other popular fields were engineering (19 percent), the humanities (15 percent), and education (7 percent).
+In 1990 the most popular courses, enrolling almost 40% of all undergraduate students, were in the social sciences, including business, law, and accounting.
+Other popular fields were engineering (19%), the humanities (15%), and education (7%).

 The average costs (tuition, fees, and living expenses) for a year of higher education in 1986 were ¥1.4 million.
 Some students work part-time or take out loans through the government-supported Japan Scholarship Association, local governments, non-profit corporations, and other institutions.